Four days of camp over the September break, Monday 7 to Thursday 10 September, at New Bahru and Katong Point.

 Teen Fundamentals is for older students who want a more serious art experience away from younger kids.
 Each module runs across three consecutive afternoons and focuses on a single medium, giving teens the time and space to actually engage with the fundamentals rather than rush through a one-day project.

-The four modules this June cover concept art in Procreate, pencil portrait sketching, watercolour landscape, and oil painting.
+The four modules cover concept art in Procreate, pencil portrait sketching, watercolour landscape, and oil painting.
 Each one is pitched at first-timers and dabblers alike.
+We schedule teen modules on demand, so tell us which one your teen wants and we will line up the dates.
 The shared thread is that they're taught at a level that respects teen interests and capability, in groups small enough for proper feedback.
 Whether your teen is exploring art as a hobby, building a portfolio, or just looking for something more substantial than a holiday workshop, the fundamentals camp is built for that kind of student.

 Ages: 13 - 17